 How are osteophytes diagnosed?

 See the doctor if you’re experiencing joint pain or stiffness, numbness, or nerve pain.
 They will ask you more about your symptoms, look at your medical history and examine the affected area.
 This might include tests to assess your joint movement and muscle strength.

 X-ray – A scan that uses electromagnetic waves to create an image of the inside of your body and can help to show bone spurs and arthritis in your joints

 MRI – A scan that uses magnetic fields and radio waves and is especially useful for examining torn ligaments or tendons

 It’s not usually possible to prevent bone spurs caused by arthritis, but you can take steps to prevent them being caused by other things.
 For example:

-- Eat a healthy, balanced diet and make sure you’re getting enough calcium and vitamin D for strong bones
+Eat a healthy, balanced diet and make sure you’re getting enough calcium and vitamin D to keep your bones healthy

 - Reviewed by:

 - Dr Rhianna McClymont, Lead GP at Livi